-The effects of insomnia may seem all too familiar: you may be trying to fall asleep, counting sheep with your eyes closed, only to continue wrestling around in your bed.
+The effects of insomnia may seem all too familiar: you’re trying to fall asleep, counting sheep with your eyes closed, only to continue wrestling around in your bed with your thoughts.

-The next day, after one of those sleepless nights, as you’re fighting to stay alert at work, you begin to wonder: “what’s it going to take for me to get a good night’s sleep again?”
+The next day you’re fighting to stay alert at work and begin to wonder, “What’s it going to take for me to get a good night’s sleep again?”

 A lack of sleep impacts both your physical and mental health.
 It’s a problem — but one that can be dealt with.
 You don’t have to continue suffering from sleepless nights, lethargic days, or the long term health problems linked to insomnia.